 On your walk back, you'll probably be thinking of ways to make the most of your Saturday night.
 Head back to the hotel, dress up a little, and let us plan your night.

 First, head to Vasastan, a district in Stockholm full of bars and restaurants.
-Graba few pre-dinner cocktails at Erlands, where you'll be met with live music, antique interior and a cosy feel.
-The staff here ask you how you like your drink, so don’t worry about it being too strong.
+Grab a few pre-dinner cocktails at Erlands, where you'll be met with live music, antique interior and a cosy feel.

 To get the authentic experience, order a Swedish Cinnamon bun (kanelbulle) and enjoy the views of Stortorget.
 Brod & Salt is a great option for pastries and coffee, and there 2 are located in the old town.